The views expressed by the host on this program documented to be almost always right 99.3% of the time.

 I know he fired a bomb into an Iraqi building on a Saturday night that killed a custodian.

-Tylenol factory or whatever it was.
+And he bombed an aspirin factory somewhere in Africa, Tylenol factory or whatever it was.

-But but Clinton refused to intervene with the Saudis to let the FBI conduct the investigation at Cobar Towers and interview the witnesses.
+But Clinton refused to intervene with the Saudis to let the FBI conduct the investigation at Cobar Towers and interview the witnesses.

 Do you remember that?

-See, Clinton was trying to engage the mullahs and strike the grand deal with Iran, but somehow seeking justice and applying the rule of law wasn't all that important back then.
+See, Clinton was trying to engage the Mullahs and strike the grand deal with Iran, but somehow seeking justice and applying the rule of law wasn't all that important back then.

-When Eric Holder was deputy A.G., they weren't paying a dime's worth of attention to terrorism.
+When Eric Holder was deputy AG, they weren't paying a dime's worth of attention to terrorism.

 Holder goes out there today.